Flies: Non Biting Pests

 - Body covered with small hairs

-- Animal waste, garbage, and other decaying organic matter
+- Human food, pet food, Animal waste, garbage, and other decaying organic matter.

 - 7-45 days

-- Light yellow to tan color with Bright red eyes
+- First portion is light yellow to tan color

 Control and Management of flies: